 From 1 October 2021, all visitors will require a passport to enter the UK.

 Visitors can continue to use a EEA or Swiss national ID card to enter the UK until at least 31 December 2025 if they have settled or pre-settled status under the EU Settlement Scheme.

-Students who are resident in the UK at any time before 31 December 2020 should apply for settled status, which would give them the right to work after January 2021.
+EU, EEA and Swiss nationals who arrived in the UK before 31 December 2020 can apply for settled status, which will give them the right to work after January 2021.

 English UK is campaigning for English language students in the UK to be given work rights in the future.

 Erasmus+ funding is guaranteed until the end of the academic year in 2021.
-Future funding will be subject of negotiations during the transition period.
+The UK Government has decided not to continue its involvement in the Erasmus programme.

-For 2020, non-EEA students who are travelling as part of a group of EEA students will continue to be able to travel without a visa if they are listed on the form.
+Until September 2021, non-EEA students who are travelling as part of a group of EEA students will continue to be able to travel without a visa if they are listed on the List of Travellers form.